 Demonstrate that you have the skills needed to get the most out of Microsoft Office.
-Master Office Word, PowerPoint or Excel in this hands-on course where instructor demonstrations and direction along with tutorials guide you through the tips and techniques of optimal use of these software packages.
-This introductory course provides the general knowledge and skills needed to operate computers for academic, professional and personal use with an introduction to the major business software tools: word processing, spreadsheets, data management, and presentation graphics.
-Prerequisites: None
+Master Office Word, PowerPoint and Excel with an introduction to the Access Database.
+This hands-on course where instructor demonstrations and direction along with tutorials guide you through the tips and techniques of optimal use

-MONEYSMART - CP MODIFIES 5 Credits (#61424) Open to Grades 9-12
+MONEYSMART - CP 5 Credits (#61424) Open to Grades 9-12